victorfisac/Physac/README.md

 Dependencies
 -----

-The current main dependency of Physac is [raylib](http://www.raylib.com).
-This videogames programming library is used to handle inputs, window management and graphics drawing (using OpenGL API).
-I would like to remove this dependency soon and implement my own functions to make Physac more independent.

-Besides, Physac uses the following C libraries:
+Physac uses the following C libraries for memory management, math operations and some debug features:

    *  stdlib.h - Memory allocation [malloc(), free(), srand(), rand()].
    *  stdio.h  - Message logging (only if PHYSAC_DEBUG is defined) [printf()].
    *  math.h   - Math operations functions [cos(), sin(), fabs(), sqrtf()].

+**It is independent to any graphics engine** and prepared to use any graphics API and use the vertices information (look at examples Drawing logic) to draw lines or shapes in screen.
+For example, this vertices information can be use in OpenGL API glVertex2f().

+By the way, I use [raylib](http://www.raylib.com) to create the examples.
+This videogames programming library is used to handle inputs, window management and graphics drawing (using OpenGL API).